 None of the restaurants, even a few blocks in, felt worth their prices either.
 We stopped at cafés for breakfast, but largely relied on bread, fruits, and on making our own pasta.

-Using the metro was no joke.
+Using the metro was stressful.
 It’s not easy to find platforms in some stations.
 They literally have officials positioned (sometimes) to guide you to the right place, something that most other places achieve with clear signs and boards.
 Most commuters have no courtesy to avoid pushing others.
 In addition, unfortunately, we visited when there was an employee strike which made it 4 hops to get from the airport to the center of the city!
 No surprise that we got mugged, eh?